 Silvestre emphasized that it’s the attention to detail and unique touches that elevate a wedding celebration.
 Obligatory wedding favors are in fact falling out of favor, but food-related takeaways are always appreciated.
 This caterer extraordinaire suggested giving away mini liquor bottles, chocolate truffles, or bottle openers.
 “One can never have too many bottle or wine openers,” she reasoned.
 “And to keep it edible, a truffle or piece of chocolate is something that everyone can be happy with.”
 Personally, we wouldn’t mind taking home a piece of cake as a favor.
 Cake-sized to-go containers or Tupperware is sure to be a hit if you plan to have leftover sweets.

 Tiny embellishments and intentional touches to every drink served and appetizer enjoyed also help to enhance guest experience.
 “A guest leaving the ceremony being handed a tiny pink cocktail adorned with a rosemary sprig or fresh flower will start the vibes.
-The guest might not know that a bit of garnish gave them such joy—they just know that they had a great time,” said Silvestre.
+The guest might not know that a bit of garnish gave them such joy—they just know that they had a great time,” Silvestre said.

 Sample menu from the Soul